|The Public Paperfolding History Project

 The issue of St Nicholas for January 1888 contained a reader's letter, in the Letterbox column, describing how the long version of the design could be achieved and varied.

-The basic design also appeared in Murray and Rigney's 'Fun with Paper Folding', which was published by the Fleming H Revell Company in New York in 1928, where it is called the 'Work Table'.
+The basic design also appears in Murray and Rigney's 'Fun with Paper Folding', which was published by the Fleming H Revell Company in New York in 1928, where it is called the 'Work Table'.

 The design also appears in 'Winter Nights Entertainment' by R M Abrahams, which was first published by Constable and Constable in London in 1932, under the title 'A Paper Tray On Legs'.